Chinese Wushu Association: History

 The Central Guoshu Institute was created in 1928 by the Kuomintang as a means of standardizing the practice of wushu throughout China.
 It closed in 1948 due to a lack of funding.
 In 1958 under the Chinese Communist Party, the Chinese Wushu Association was founded in Beijing.
 The first chairman was Li Menghua.
-That year, the first National Games of China was held and wushu was an official event.
+That year, the first National Games of China were held where wushu was an official event.

 In the mid to late 1980s, the CWA organized a series of competitions known as the International Invitational Wushu Championships which included 1985, 1986, and 1988 renditions for taolu competition, as well as a sanda competition in 1988.
 At the 1985 competition held in Xi'an, a preparatory committee for the formation of the International Wushu Federation was formed by the CWA which included other international promoters and practitioners.
 Since the formation of the IWUF, the CWA continued to be a major influence on the progression of wushu worldwide in the creation of competition regulations, routines, and standards.

 In 2020, amid criticism of traditional martial arts, the CWA ordered practitioners not to self-appoint themselves as masters.